JohanBlome/encapp/README.md

 More infor can be obtained by increasing the information level or setting it to "-1".

-Note: The `scripts/encapp.py` scripts will install a prebuild apk before running the test.
+Note: The `encapp/encapp.py` encapp will install a prebuild apk before running the test.
 If you have several devices attached to your host, you can use either the "`ANDROID_SERIAL`" environment variable or the "`--serial <serial>`" CLI option.

 # 3. Operation: Run an Encoding Experiment Using encapp